Creamy cauliflower carrot soup is so warming and delicious. You won’t believe this tasty soup is dairy free and Whole30 compliant.

 Filling and warming, this creamy cauliflower carrot soup has a little kick from some curry powder!

-- Add the carrots, potatoes, cauliflower, potatoes, and curry powder, and raise the heat to high.
+Add the carrots and saute for a few minutes.
+Add the cauliflower, broth, curry powder, and garlic powder and raise the heat to high.

 - Bring to a boil, then reduce heat to a simmer.